IBM-Blockchain-Archive/marbles/docs/host_marbles_bluemix.md

 	  command: "node app.js"
 	  path: "."
 	  instances: 1
-	  memory: 512M
+	  memory: 256M
 	```

 1. Install the Cloud Foundry Command Line Tool
-	- [download](https://github.com/cloudfoundry/cli/releases) an installer for your OS
+	- [Download](https://github.com/cloudfoundry/cli/releases) an installer for your OS
-	- run the installer
+	- Run the installer
-	- lets test it by opening a command prompt or terminal window and typing
+	- Lets test it by opening a command prompt or terminal window and typing

 			> cf

-			You should see a bunch of text.
+	- You should see a bunch of text.
-			If you get something like command not found, then your installation was either not successful or CF is not added to your system path.
+	- If you get something like command not found, then your installation was either not successful or CF is not added to your system path.
-			Windows/Linux/Mac have different ways to add stuff to your PATH so you will need to look it up for your OS.
+			Windows/Linux/Mac have different ways to edit the PATH therefore look up instructions for your OS.

 1. Login to CF
-	- open a command prompt or terminal window
+	- Open a command prompt or terminal window
-	- type:
+	- Type:

 			> cf api https://api.ng.bluemix.net
 			> cf login
 			(follow the prompts to enter your Bluemix ID and password)

-1. Push the application by opening a command prompt and browsing to this directory
+1. Push the application by opening a command prompt and browsing to your marbles directory

 		> cf push YOUR_APP_NAME_HERE

 1. This can take some time to complete (1-3 minutes).
-You will see logs from Bluemix but they will stop once the app launches.
-To see logs from marbles during its start up open a new terminal/command prompt and type:
+You will see logs from Bluemix, but they will stop once the app launches.
+	- To see logs from marbles during and after its start up open a second terminal/command prompt and type:

 		> cf logs YOUR_APP_NAME_HERE

+	- If you missed the start up logs try:

+		> cf logs YOUR_APP_NAME_HERE --recent

 1. If all goes well you should see this message in the console:

-		--------------------------------- Server Up - localhost:3000 ------------------------------------
+		--------------------------------- Server Up - 0.0.0.0:xxxx ------------------------------------

-1. Once you see this message you are good to go:
+1. Once you see the message below you are good to go:

 		---------------------------------------- Websocket Up ------------------------------------------